-Federal and State Regulations
+Federal & State Regulations and Guidance

 - Direct Student Services

 - Required Training and Professional Development

 - Continuing (Renewal) Application and Required Reporting

 Fixed Assets (Capital Items) Log

 Fixed assets refer to tangible, non-expendable property having a useful life of more than one year and an acquisition as defined by your District/Charter’s fixed asset policy.
 To avoid supplanting, fixed assets purchased with 21st CCLC funds may only be used outside of the instructional day, unless the assets are purchased on a cost shared basis proportional to the amount of use during the school day.
 Each program site should tag items purchased from 21st CCLC funding as “21st CCLC program property”, and should keep a Fixed Asset Log meeting the following guidelines:

 - Each 21st CCLC site should prepare a detailed listing of these fixed assets that includes all equipment purchased for 21st CCLC use such as computers, printers, and similar items with useful lives of one year or more.

 - The Fixed Asset Log should include property identification tag, asset description, serial #, funding source, purchase date, cost, and location.
 See USFR or USFRCS VI-E-2.
 Please reference the 21st CCLC Handbook.